camilobermudez85/hibernate-agent/README.md

 in the target/ directory you'll find a .jar file

 ##Deployment
+- Get the .sar binary either by building the project or downloading it directly from one of the releases.
 - If you used maven to build the project, change the generated .jar extension to .sar.

-- Deploy the .sar file to JBoss
+- Deploy the .sar file to JBoss.